 A new digital resource from BUFVC examines the entire output of the global television news agency UPITN for one month.
 Linda Kaye, BUFVC Research Executive, explores the significance of the agency in our understanding of television news and the value of its content.

 Wide-ranging news, reviews, feature articles and comment for academic staff, students, researchers and information professionals exploring the production, study and use of film, television and related media in higher and further education.

-Dr Stacey Abbott reviews a painterly gothic horror.
+Dr Stacey Abbott reviews a book on the new Iranian cinema.

 Dr Suzanne Speidel considers this classic Henry James adaptation

 Susanne Greenhalgh reviews the CD release of this ‘entirety’ production starring John Gielgud.